1954 BOAC Lockheed Constellation crash: Public inquiry

-The Singapore government held a public inquiry into the accident under Justice Knight from 31 May to 16 August.
+The colonial government held a public inquiry into the accident under Justice Knight from 31 May to 16 August.
 The accident was attributed to poor execution of the approach due to crew tiredness, which exacerbated the pilot's decision to touch down near the end of the runway.
 The inquiry determined that, at the time of arrival in Singapore, Captain Hoyle had been on duty for 21½ hours since the flight departed Sydney.

 Christopher Shawcross, senior counsel for BOAC, stated that "the crash would not have happened had it not been for the condition which existed at that end of the runway on the day of the crash", referring to the wall struck by the plane.

 The inquiry criticised the airport fire unit's lack of equipment and the efforts it made to rescue the passengers in the six- to eight-minute period after the aircraft came to rest, when many were probably still alive.
 It did not censure the aircraft crew but did not commend their actions either, noting they were suffering from shock and the darkness and fumes.

 After studying the public report on the crash, the Singapore coroner recorded verdicts of 'death by misadventure'.
 The coroner also said that Captain Hoyle had made an error of judgement but that no one was criminally responsible for the crash.